 Teaching Ambassador Fellowship

 Education: Hull received a Bachelor’s of Science in Biology/Secondary education from the State University of New York at Plattsburgh.
 She went on to earn her Master of Arts in Teaching degree in natural sciences from Colgate University, and recently earned a doctorate in K-12 educational leadership from Jones International University, graduating summa cum laude.
+She is currently pursuing her MBA from New Mexico State University.

 Areas of Interest/Expertise: